 Music is a vital and joyous part of UUCSJS.
 It helps us make a connection between our minds and hearts as individuals and helps build community.
 We sing enthusiastically from both hymnals.
 Every service includes live music, and you might hear guitar, drums, flute, clarinet, accordion, banjo or penny whistle on a Sunday morning in addition to piano.
 Our choir meets Sunday mornings at 9 am, and sings in the worship service about twice a month.
 In addition to fellowship and fun, choir members learn proper vocal technique and improve their music reading skills.

 Music Director Barbara Miller loves discovering new gems by contemporary UU composers through her participation in the UU Musicians Network (UUMN).

-We have music services about once a year provided by UU musicians from the UU Musicians Network including Jim Scott, Matt Meyer, Peter Mayer, Pat LaManna, and the DeMasi Brothers.
+We have all-music services about once a year provided by UU musicians from the UU Musicians Network including Jim Scott, Matt Meyer, Peter Mayer, Pat LaManna, and the DeMasi Brothers.
 The CORE of Fire Dance Ministry has presented wonderful worship services and workshops for us.